Modern Slavery Statement

 This statement is made as part of Nurseline Healthcare’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how Nurseline Healthcare operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year April 2017 to March 2018.
+This statement is published in accordance with section 54 of the Act.

 1. Our business